zaiisao/Documentation/en/Voice/in-call_quality_web.md

 ## Implementation

-Ensure that you implement a video call or an interactive broadcast in your project.
-For details, see [Start a Call](../../en/Voice/start_call_web.md) or [Start an Interactive Broadcast](../../en/Voice/start_live_web.md).
+Ensure that you implement a video call or interactive video streaming in your project.
+For details, see [Start a Call](../../en/Voice/start_call_web.md) or [Start Live Interactive Streaming](../../en/Voice/start_live_web.md).

 <a name ="system_statistics"></a>